 Hellebores have brittle roots and don't like to be moved around.
 If you move it outdoors, find a spot in your shade garden or near a pathway where you'll see its enchanting flowers while the rest of the garden is still asleep.

 To repot...or not.
 Repot white hellebore when you see roots at the soil surface or coming out the drainage holes.
 Wait till spring to repot -- never while it's blooming.
 Use a pot with drainage holes to prevent soggy soil.
-You can cover a plain nursery pot by dropping it into a cachepot -- a decorative container without drainage holes.
+If you like, you can cover a plain nursery pot by dropping it into a cachepot -- a decorative container without drainage holes.

 Is Hellebore niger poisonous?
 Oh, yes.
 Keep your indoor plant away from young children and pets.
 You'll also want to wear gloves when handling it because this beautiful bloomer may cause skin irritation.
 The good news is that if you plant it outdoors, deer won't touch it.